nandanmeda1999/dr-llm/README.md

 <summary><b>2️⃣ Training the Routers </b></summary>

 <!-- add a warning that the full code is not released yet -->
-[!⚠️ Note: Full code release is pending.
-Contact <a href="https://www.linkedin.com/in/ahmed-heakl/">Ahmed Heakl</a> for access. ⚠️!]
+> ⚠️ Note: Full code release is pending ⚠️

 Training uses **AdamW**, 25 epochs, **1×10⁻³ LR**, **bf16 precision**, and a **single A100 GPU (40GB)** — taking under 4 hours.